orospakr/diatropikon/README.md

 2. Why not Ruby?

-It was a toss-up, but I found that node was a bit easier for users to get started with, more friendly to the various major Kubernetes stakeholders, and better on network IO.
+It was a toss-up, but I found that Node was a bit easier for users to get started with, more friendly to the various major stakeholders in the Kubernetes ecosystem, and better on network IO.

-3.
+3. 20 megs of dependencies?!

+Yeah, I know.
+Node.js' method of nesting dependencies means that many dependencies get expanded into the `node_modules` directory multiple times.
+Sorry.

+4. What encoding should project files be written in?

+Everything is read as UTF-8.